How to Sear a Steak

 Excess moisture on the outside of your steak is the enemy of a caramelized and browned steak.
 This is because the moisture must first evaporate before the browning can happen, so you want to get rid of as much as possible from the start.

 If you don’t have a cast iron skillet, well, you should buy one (it’s $15 and will last you a lifetime), but if you don’t have one right now, you can use any uncoated pan with good heat retention (heavy bottomed, copper core, etc).
-Do not use nonstick cookware, as the heat will be too high.
+Do NOT use nonstick cookware, as the heat will be too high.

 Additionally, pick a skillet that is close in size to your steak.
 If you use gigantic pan for a small steak, the uncovered areas will soon be covered in burned steak juices.

-When the skillet is very hot, it’s time to season the steaks.
-I add a generous sprinkle of salt:
+When the skillet is very hot, it’s time to season the steaks, just before cooking.

 And a generous amount of black pepper:

 The reason I like to use a small amount of oil and brush it out, is then I don’t have any issues with oil splattering.
-Make sure to use a high smoke point oil for this.

-Add the steaks to the pan, making sure that you hear a loud sizzling noise when you do.
+Add your steaks to the pan, making sure that you hear a loud sizzling noise when you do.
 If you don’t hear a loud sear, the pan is not hot enough, and you should take the steaks out immediately and heat the pan higher and longer.

 (Also, make sure the overhead fan is on while you cook since the high heat produces more smoke than low heat cooking).